 The Output Side of Death

-Take your single point and push it to the smallest possible thing.
+Take your single point and compress it to the smallest possible thing.
 That is nothing.
-Then take your single point and push it to the largest possible thing.
+Then take your single point and expand it to the largest possible thing.
 That is the environment.
 In the software, that looks like this:

-Geometry is resolution independent.
+Geometry is resolution-independent.
 This graphic represents the environment.
-Envision this graphic as all of the enviroment.
-The human mind is resolution independent.
-That means the details will be razor sharp, regardless of how close you look.
-For example, when you print a logo that was designed in a resolution indepent format, like Adobe Illustrator, it will print razor sharp no matter how large it is.
-The logo can be one inch tall or ten feet tall.
-It doesn't matter.
-When you look at the edges they will print razor sharp.
-That is becuase it uses geometry as opposed to bit-mapped.
+Envision this graphic as all of the environment.
+The human mind is resolution-independent as well.
+That means the details within the environment will be razor-sharp, regardless of how close you look.
+That is because 3D software uses geometry as opposed to being bit-mapped.
 Blender three-dimensional software works like this.
 The human mind works like this too.
 It is based on geometry.

 The answer to what is on the output side of death, is the environment.
 It is unlimited in width, height, and depth.

-It is not enough to state life goes way up at death.
+It is not enough to state that the mind expands at death.
 While true, this lacks definition.
-To truly understand afterlife I need to define exactly what it is.
+To truly understand the afterlife we need to define exactly how much the mind expands.
 To do this I will start with one single question: What time is it?

 When I ask you what time it is you are going to respond with a specific year, month, day, hour, minute, and second.
-You are going to tell me an exact moment in time.
-What you are describing is an exact location on a time line.
+You are going to answer me with an exact moment in time.
+What you are describing is an exact location on a timeline.
 You don't describe two moments.
 There is only one.
-The present is a moment.
+The present is unique.
 It is a point in time.

 Life in the other three dimensions is described the same way.
-When I ask you this: Where are you?
+Next, I ask you this: Where are you?

 You are going to tell me the country, state, city, address, and location within the room where you are located.
-Like time, you are located in space at a specific point in space.
+Like time, you are located in space at a specific point.
 To sum it all up: Your location is a point in time and space where you exist.

 Life exists at a point within time and space.
 It emanates from that location.
-Coming out of birth we have a life emanating from a location within time/space.
+Coming out of birth we have a life stemming from a location within time-space.
 Now we put position (the point where life exists) into our equation.
 It now looks like this:

 The equation reads as follows: Nothing Is To Position As Position Is To All Time And Space.

 What we have on the left is nothing on top and a single point (position) on the bottom.
-What we have on the right is a single point on top and all of time and space on the bottom.
+What we have on the right is a single point on top and all of our time-space on the bottom.
 The ratios (left and right) are exactly the same.
-Think in terms of geometry.
-This mathematics works out exactly.
-It is the true picture of afterlife.
+In terms of geometry, this mathematics works out precisely.
+It is the true picture of the afterlife.

 4. Solving for Afterlife

 The equation above describes the mathematical structure of afterlife.
-Prior to death we are position within time and space, like a point.
+Before our death, we are position within time and space, like a point.
 After death we are all of time and space, like the surrounding universe.

 This geometric structure is not entirely accurate because surrounding time and space sounds like an empty box.
-This is not the case.
-While it is true that we are located at a position in time and space during life, we are also life.
-Describing life as position does not do it justice.
-It leaves out the emotional component.
-Life is rich, full, and vibrant.
-It is full of people.
+This is not true.
+We will be reunited with loved ones.
+We are indeed located at a position in time-space during life, but our lives are full of friends.
+Describing life as a position does not do it justice because it leaves out the emotional component.
+Life is rich, interesting, and vibrant.
+It is full of individuals.
 A point, by comparison, seems sterile and lifeless.

-The key to understanding afterlife is to apply the geometric understanding of position undergoing dimensional change to become all of time and space then, on top of that, layer in the emotional content of life itself.
+The key to understanding afterlife is to apply the geometric understanding of position undergoing dimensional change to become all of time and space then, on top of that, multiply the emotional content of life itself.
 Replace position with life.
-While technically equivalent, life is a more accurate picture of what we really are.
+While technically equivalent, life is a more accurate picture of what we are and will become.

-Layer in the emotional content of life into time and space.
-The answer lies in taking life itself and passing it through the expansion that occurred at birth.
+Imagine meeting all your friends, acquaintances, and loved ones all at once.
+Feel the emotional content of your best day, only infinitely more expansive.
+The answer to the afterlife lies in taking life itself and passing it through the same expansion factor that occurred at birth.
 Life undergoes a dimensional change upward, in proportion to a point becoming all space and time.

 Afterlife is an explosion of life.
 Life transitions from the smallest possible thing (location) to the largest possible thing (universe throughout time).
 An explosion of awareness of infinite magnitude happens at the moment life ends.
 Infinite magnitude means that life explodes to become everything.
 Afterlife includes everything and everybody.

-One final thought: The mathematics of afterlife is developed from the perspective of the individual involved.
+One final reflection: The mathematics of afterlife is developed from the perspective of the individual involved.
 When I say throughout all time, I mean throughout all time relative to the individual.
 All time encompasses every moment from the beginning of their life to the end.
 From that person's perspective, that is all time.
 In the same manner, all space is all space relative to the individual.
 That means their environment.
-To that person that is all space.
+To that person, their environment is all space.
 When you learn to look at life this way, from the perspective of the individual, the mathematics of afterlife falls into place.
 This simple, elegant, beautiful mathematical concept works out perfectly.

 5. Afterlife: What Will It Be?

-Afterlife is bigger than anything imaginable.
-As you will see in other Proof Of Afterlife sections, life is small during life.
+Afterlife is greater than anything imaginable.
+As you will see in other Proof Of Afterlife sections, the mind is small during life.
+It is embryonic.
 Much of the environment passes directly into memory without us being aware of it.
 Everything includes a lot more than we know.

-The totality of time and space is important.
-The dimensional change in life that takes place at death is infinite.
+The transition of time and space is momentous.
+The dimensional change in life that takes place at the end is infinite.
 Afterlife is not a multiplication of life from one to ten, or of one to one hundred.
 It is a complete dimensional change of life from the smallest geometric entity (a point) to the largest geometric entity (all time and space).
-Push whatever you are thinking is the largest possible change to its limits.
-Afterlife is grander than anything imaginable.
+The afterlife is grander than anything imaginable.
 Whatever you are thinking; double it.
 Then double it again.
 You are still not even close.

 If I had to describe afterlife it would include the following: